ABOUT THE PARKS

 Cocoa Castle – 605 Cocoa Avenue (Map)

-The Cocoa Castle playground, located in front of the Community Center on Cocoa Avenue, was completed in the Spring of 2017.
-This popular playground replaced the original wooden structure that was built by the community in 1993.
-The new version replicates the peaked roofs and contains many of the same play features as the original design, all while using modern playground components.
+The Cocoa Castle playground, located in front of the Derry Township Community Center on Cocoa Avenue, was completed in Spring of 2017.
+This popular playground replaced the original wooden structure built by the community in 1993.
+The new version replicates the peaked roofs and contains many of the same play features as the original design all while using modern playground components.

 Shank Park – Bullfrog Valley Road (Map)

-Shank Park is the largest of the Township’s eight parks with 90 acres.
-Centrally located, the park is the host of many recreational events.
-Shank Park provides numerous fields for team sports including two baseball fields, two softball fields, and two soccer fields.
-Shank Park is the perfect location for a family picnic with a playground, swings, pavilion, barbecue grill, and an 18-hole disc golf course.
+Shank Park is the largest of the Township’s eight parks, and it is 90 acres.
+Centrally located, the park hosts many recreational events.
+Shank Park provides numerous fields for team sports, including two baseball fields, two softball fields, and two soccer fields.
+Shank Park is the perfect location for a family picnic with a playground, swings, pavilion, barbeque grill, and an 18-hole disc golf course.
 Handicap-accessible restrooms are available.
 An interpretive nature trail is a treat for outdoor enthusiasts.
 During the winter months, Shank Park visitors enjoy sledding and cross-country skiing.

 Bullfrog Valley Pond – Bullfrog Valley Road (Map)

-The Township’s Public Works Department built Bullfrog Valley Pond which is the home of the annual Fishing Derby.
-The park features a pavilion and barbecue grills.
+The Township’s Public Works Department built Bullfrog Valley Pond, the home of the annual Fishing Derby.
+The park features a pavilion and barbeque grills.
 This site is also a trailhead for the Jonathan Eshenour Memorial Trail.
 It’s a great place to spend a relaxing afternoon fishing or reading a good book.
+Palmdale Park

 Palmdale Park – Washington Street (Map)